 Our innovative doctoral program combines traditional historical research and teaching methods with the advanced and in-demand skills of the digital humanities.
 As a result, our Ph.D. program prepares students for careers not only in university teaching, but also in digital media, publishing, educational administration, library science, archival preservation, and public history.

-The PhD in history prepares students for careers in college teaching, digital media, publishing, educational administration, public history, and historical research.
-Students gain expertise in conventional historical methods and web-based technologies.
-Major fields include U.S. history, European history, and world history; minor fields are chosen by the student and may include such areas as public history, constitutional studies, and new media and information technology.
+Core curriculum in our doctoral program includes both conventional historical methods and advanced training in the latest web-based technologies.
+Major fields include U.S. history, European history, and world history; minor fields are chosen by the student and may include such areas as cultural history, military history, religious history, political history, and new media and information technology

 We regularly offer courses about museums and historical memory.
 In addition, our location in the metropolitan Washington D.C. area gives students wonderful opportunities for internships and research at such institutions as the Smithsonian, the Library of Congress, the National Archives, the Navy and Marine Corps museums, and George Washington's Mount Vernon as well as George Mason’s Gunston Hall.

 Mason's Ph.D. in History program is especially well-known for its strength in Applied History including public and digital history.
 Our faculty affiliated with the Roy Rosenzweig Center for History and New Media, are renown, international, leaders in the field of digital humanities.